SVT-Robotics/recruiting-takehome-intern/README.md

 ### Requirements

-1. .NET Core API with a POST endpoint that accepts and returns data per the above task description
+1. JavaScript API with a POST endpoint that accepts and returns data per the above task description
    i.
 POST endpoint **must** be **`https://localhost:5001/api/robots/closest/`** or **`http://localhost:5000/api/robots/closest/`**
 2. API can be run locally and tested using Postman or other similar tools
 3. Description of what features, functionality, etc. you would add next and how you would implement them - you shouldn't spend more than an hour on this project, so we want to know what you'd do next (and how you'd do it) if you had more time